Judge outlines fixes to poor health care in Arizona prisons – KION546

 “You can’t turn around the Titanic on a dime,” Fathi said.
 “There has been a broken system for a long time.
 It will not be fixed overnight.”

-The corrections department, which in the past had denied it provided inadequate care, didn’t respond to a request for comment Tuesday.
+The corrections department, which in the past had denied it provided inadequate care, declined to comment Tuesday on the judge’s filing.
+In a statement, Hobbs said her office is committed to ensuring Arizona’s prisons operate within constitutional requirements.

+“Years of failed leadership have left this institution without adequate staffing, medical care, or accountability,” the governor said.
+“The system is broken and will require a committed, long-term plan for implementing fair standards to improve the health and safety conditions for correctional officers and incarcerated individuals.”

 In a blistering verdict last summer, Silver said the state’s inaction showed it is acting with “deliberate indifference” to the risks of inadequate care and said the state has adopted a health care system for prisoners that has led to preventable deaths.
 The judge had said prisoners weren’t getting timely access to emergency treatment, medications, treatment for chronic diseases and specialty care.